 2. Upload your evaluation report.

-Include your project’s most recent evaluation report as a supporting file in the Accomplishments or Impact section of Research.gov.
+Include your project’s most recent evaluation report as a supporting file in the Accomplishments of Research.gov.
 If the report is longer than about 25 pages, make sure it includes a 1-3 page executive summary that highlights key results.
 Your NSF program officer is very interested in your evaluation results, but probably doesn’t have time to carefully read lengthy reports from all the projects he or she oversees.

 Except where noted, all content on this website is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.